GNNs for Social Networks: Influence, Communities, and Misinformation

 Task 1: Fake News and Misinformation Detection

-Advantage over content-only methods: two articles with identical content but different propagation patterns โ different predictions.
-Structure provides signal that text alone cannot.
+Advantage over content-only methods: two articles with identical text but different propagation trees produce different predictions.
+That is signal a text classifier cannot access even in principle.

 Task 2: Community Detection